Peter-Hennessy/HACCP-FLOW/README.md

  [Top](<#contents>)
 # Features
 ### Navigation Menu
-This is situated in the upper right hand corner of the across all three pages to create continuity across the platform.
+This is situated in the upper right-hand corner of the across all three pages to create continuity across the platform.
 Starting left to right this includes the following:

 - #### Home
 ![HACCP-FLOW landing page](assets/css/images/readme-images/landing-page-2.png)
 This section has the landing Image with the Animated Circle cover text, this is created to draw the attention of the user to what the company does in a short brief text, but enough to draw curiosity of the user to look further